*** 20th Anniversary: 2003 to 2023 ***

 Barry's Response - Everybody needs one of those.

-Just kidding, of course.
-These housings hold and protect meteorological instruments including thermometers.
-The shelter provided allows thermometers to get sufficient airflow while keeping them from getting direct sunlight and yielding falsely high readings.
+I'm kidding, of course.
+The housings hold and protect meteorological instruments, including thermometers.
+By providing a shelter, thermometers can receive sufficient airflow while avoiding direct sunlight, resulting in falsely high readings.

 Join in and write your own page!
 It's easy to do.
 How?
 Simply click here to return to Hi-Tech Idea.